Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/exercises_part_2.md

 ## Qres Comparison

-Recall the following two hypothetical protein structures from the [part 1 exercises](exercises_part_1).
+Recall the following two toy protein structures from the [part 1 exercises](exercises_part_1).

 [![image-center](../assets/images/600px/rmsd_exercise.png){: .align-center}](../assets/images/rmsd_exercise.png)
 Two hypothetical protein structures with vectorizations into eight points each.
 {: style="text-align: center; font-size: medium;"}

-**Exercise:**  Assuming that the first sampled point in the two figures are, respectively, (1,2) and (1,3), compute the Qres of the fourth sampled point.
 The formula for Qres of the i-th sampled point in a protein with N amino acids is reproduced below:

 $$Q_{res}^{(i)} = \dfrac{1}{N-k} \sum^{residues}_{j\neq i-1,i,i+1} \textrm{exp}[-\dfrac{[d(s_i,s_j)-d(t_i,t_j)]^2}{2\sigma^2_{i,j}}]\, .$$
 {: .notice--success}

+**Exercise:**  Assuming that the first sampled point in the two figures are, respectively, (1,2) and (1,3), compute the Qres of the fourth sampled point.
+{: .notice--success}

-In part 2 of the module, we computed Qres between SARS and SARS-CoV-2 RBD to find local differences between the two structures.
-Here, we will try repeating this while using the hemoglobin subunit alpha protein.
-Using the PDB files of the human hemoglobin 1SI4 and mako shark hemoglobin 3MKB, upload the protein structures into VMD.
+In a [tutorial](tutorial_multiseq), computed Qres between SARS and SARS-CoV-2 RBD to find local differences between the two structures.
+Here, we will try repeating this using the hemoglobin subunit alpha protein.
+Using the PDB files of human hemoglobin ([1SI4](https://www.rcsb.org/structure/1si4)) and mako shark hemoglobin ([3MKB](https://www.rcsb.org/structure/3mkb)), upload the protein structures into VMD.
 Align the structures using “Multiseq” and visualize the structures using Qres as the coloring parameter.

-**Exercise:**  Use the visualizations to determine where the protein structures vary the most?
-Why do you think this makes sense?
+**Exercise:**  Use the visualizations to determine where the protein structures vary the most.
+Does what you find make sense intuitively?
-{: .notice--success}

-**Optional:** Take the best performing predicted model from the previous exercise perform the Qres visual analysis with the actual human hemoglobin subunit alpha structure 1SI4.
-Where do the protein structures vary the most?
-Compare the predicted model with the mako shark hemoglobin 3MKB.
-Where do the structures vary the most, and are the results similar to the comparison between 1SI4 and 3MKB?
 {: .notice--success}

 ## Calculating Interaction Energy with NAMD Energy